The Price of Connectivity in Fair Division: Introduction

 \subsection{Related Work}

-Fair allocation of indivisible goods has received considerable attention from the research community, especially in the last few years.
-We refer to surveys by \cite{Thomson16}, \cite{Markakis17}, and \cite{Moulin19} for an overview of recent developments in the area.
+The fair allocation of indivisible goods has received considerable attention from various research communities, especially in the last few years.
+We refer to surveys by \citet{Thomson16}, \citet{Markakis17}, and \citet{Moulin19} for an overview of recent developments in the area.

-The papers most closely related to ours are the two papers that we mentioned, by \cite{BouveretCeEl17} and \cite{BiloCaFl19}.
-Bouveret et al. showed that for any number of agents with additive utilities, there always exists an allocation that gives every agent her maximin share when the graph is a tree, but not necessarily when the graph is a cycle.
+The papers most closely related to ours are the two papers that we mentioned, by \citet{BouveretCeEl17} and \citet{BiloCaFl19}.
+Bouveret et al.~showed that for any number of agents with additive utilities, there always exists an allocation that gives every agent her maximin share when the graph is a tree, but not necessarily when the graph is a cycle.
 It is important to note that their maximin share notion corresponds to our G-MMS notion and is defined based on the graph, with only connected allocations with respect to that graph taken into account in an agent's calculation.
 As an example of a consequence, even though a cycle permits strictly more connected allocations than a path, it offers less guarantee in terms of the G-MMS.
 Our approach of considering the (complete-graph) MMS allows us to directly compare the guarantees that can be obtained for different graphs.

-\cite{BiloCaFl19} investigated the same model with respect to relaxations of envy-freeness.
+\citet{BiloCaFl19} investigated the same model with respect to relaxations of envy-freeness.
 As we mentioned, they characterized the set of graphs for which EF1 can be guaranteed in the case of two agents with arbitrary monotonic utilities.
 Moreover, they showed that an EF1 allocation always exists on a path for $n\leq 4$.
 Intriguingly, the existence question for $n\geq 5$ remains open, although they showed that an EF2 allocation can be guaranteed for any $n$.